mudita/MuditaOS/module-audio/README.md

 };
 ````

-In contrast to `Operations` which are functional blocks of audio subsystem `AudioProfiles` serve different purpose.
-They exist to complement `Operations` as they main
-job is to store audio configuration which then `Operations` use to configure audio devices.
-Each `Operation` supports its specific set of profiles which can be switched back and forth.
+`Audio Profiles` exist to complement `Operations`.
+They store audio configuration which then `Operations` use to configure audio devices.
+Each `Operation` supports its specific set of `Audio Profiles` which can be switched back and forth.
 To do so
-mechanism od sending external events is used which was described earlier.
+mechanism of sending external events is used which was described earlier.
 For instance sending `HeadphonesPlugin` event when in `Playback` will result in switching from current profile
-which can be for example `PlaybackLoudspeaker` to `PlaybackHeadphones` profile.
+i.e.`PlaybackLoudspeaker` to `PlaybackHeadphones` profile.
 Switching profile triggers some additional internal actions:
 * current profile is replaced with new one
 * current audio device is reloaded with the new parameters
 * in case of any error system will fallback to `Idle` operation and report error